GovTechSG/techpass-user-docs/docs/transition-passwordless.md

 ## Step 7: Set default sign-in method
 ?> Proceed with this step only if the **Sign-in method when most advisable is unavailable** is not **App based authentication - notification**.

-1. Back to the Microsoft Account Security Info on your computer.
+1. Go back to the Microsoft account security info page on your computer.

    ?>On how to access Microsoft Account Security Info, follow [step 1](#step-1-open-my-account-in-techpass-portal) and [step 2](#step-2-open-manage-sign-in-methods-microsoft-account-security-info)

-2. Click on the **Change** of **Sign-in method when most advisable is unavailable**.
+2. Click **Change** for **Sign-in method when most advisable is unavailable**.

   ![passwordless_setup_default_change](assets/support/passwordless_transition_8.png ':size=500')